Fullstack-Alfanar/Gosoon-d-project/readme.md

 <br>

-* **Start of the site:** You can add and delete notes, You will receive an alert message to displaying a popup to take the input value.
+* **Start of the site:** the user can add and delete notes,the user will receive an alert message and displaying a popup to take the input value.

 <br>